jorisvink/tier6/README.md

 sent to peers on which the destination MAC address has been seen as a source earlier, acting like a soft-switch.

-This is work in progress, no daemonization yet, no proper logging, code is undocumented at the moment.
+This is still a work in progress.

-You don't want this yet.

 ## Building